Fulbright Language & Culture Weekend

-The KCIC is thrilled to partner with Gaelchultúr and the Fulbright Commission of Ireland for our first ever 3 level language weekend!
+The KCIC is thrilled to partner with the Fulbright Commission of Ireland for our first language weekend of 2019!
+We are proud to offer top level language instruction in Kansas City.
 There is no better way to to kick start or improve your Irish language skills than to spend a full weekend immersed in speaking, and listening to, the language.
-We will divide participants into Beginner, Improver and Intermediate levels.
+We will divide participants into Beginner and Intermediate levels.

 Space is limited.
 Reserve your spot for the weekend.